contentauth/c2pa-python/README.md

   # This returns the binary manifest data that could be uploaded to cloud storage.
   c2pa_data = builder.sign_file(signer, "tests/fixtures/A.jpg", "target/out.jpg")

-  # Or we can sign the builder with a stream and output it to a stream
+  # Or sign the builder with a stream and output it to a stream
   input_stream = open("tests/fixtures/A.jpg", "rb")
   output_stream = open("target/out.jpg", "wb")
   c2pa_data = builder.sign(signer, "image/jpeg", input_stream, output_stream)